GX: a GPU-native gyrokinetic turbulence code for tokamak and stellarator design: Timestepping schemes

 \section{Timestepping schemes}

 \GX uses explicit time integration methods to advance the system.
-Along with several standard Runge-Kutta (RK) and strong-stability-preserving Runge-Kutta (SSP RK) schemes \citep{Gottlieb2001strong}, we also provide options for the SSP ten-stage fourth-order method of \citet{Ketcheson2008} (a low-storage method ideal for the memory constraints of GPU computing) and SSP RK schemes with extended stability (SSPx RK), as described below.
-Additionally, the sparse banded structure of the linear system of \cref{glmevolve} and the fact that the field equations only involve the lowest order moments (instead of requiring integration over all velocity space) could allow the development of efficient implicit-explicit (IMEX) schemes for electron dynamics that avoid the timestep restriction of the fast electron motion; this will be a topic for future work.
+Along with several standard Runge-Kutta (RK) and strong-stability-preserving Runge-Kutta (SSP RK) schemes \citep{Gottlieb2001}, we also provide an option for the SSP ten-stage fourth-order method of \citet{Ketcheson2008} (a low-storage method ideal for the memory constraints of GPU computing).
+Additionally, the sparse banded structure of the linear system of \cref{glmevolve} and the fact that the field equations only involve the lowest order moments (instead of requiring integration over all velocity space) could allow the development of efficient implicit-explicit (IMEX) schemes for electron dynamics that avoid the timestep restriction of the fast electron motion; this will be a topic for future work. { We have used the standard RK3 (third-order) scheme for all of the benchmark calculations presented in \cref{sec:benchmarks}}.

-In all of our timestepping schemes the timestep size $\Delta t$ is constrained by the Courant-Friedrichs-Levy (CFL) condition.
-For nonlinear simulations we monitor the CFL constraint due to the nonlinear term, such that

-with $\Delta x$ and $\Delta y$ the grid spacing in $x$ and $y$, respectively.
-The timestep must also be small enough to resolve the fastest linear frequencies in the system according to the stability properties of the particular scheme.
-Currently, one must manually adjust the timestep to ensure linear stability.
-An eigenvalue solver could be used to pre-compute the maximum eigenvalues of the linear system to provide an additional automatic timestep constraint, but this is left for future work.